mntsx/thoad/README.md

 # About

 **thoad** is a lightweight reverse-mode automatic differentiation engine written entirely in Python that works over PyTorch’s computational graph to compute **high order partial derivatives**.
-Unlike PyTorch’s native autograd - which is limited to first-order native partial derivatives - **thoad** is able to performantly propagate arbitray-order derivatives throughout the graph, enabling more advanced gradient-based computations.
+Unlike PyTorch’s native autograd - which is limited to first-order native partial derivatives - **thoad** is able to performantly propagate arbitray-order derivatives throughout the graph, enabling more advanced derivative-based computations.

 ## Core Features